Yippee! This is one of my favorite posts of the year.

 I love collecting really awesome gifts that don’t break the bank, but don’t look like you went shopping at the dollar store either (not that I’m saying anything bad about the dollar store – it’s my favorite place to buy Ella puzzles to do doing quiet time).

-Here are twenty items for this year (if you need more ideas, check out the 2013, 2012, and 2011 guides too.
-I looked back at them last week and it was quite tempting to pat myself on the back because there are some seriously good things on those old guides too):
+Here are twenty gifts under 5 dollars for adults and kids this year (if you need more ideas, check out the 2013, 2012, and 2011 guides too.
+I looked back at them last week and it was quite tempting to pat myself on the back because there are some seriously good 5 dollar gifts on those old guides too):

 1. Finger Puppets and Theater ($4.99) – When we lived in Texas, my sister Landen made some little finger puppets with Ella and she still talks about them more than a year later.
 I love this cute little set with the stage to go along with it.

-2. Patterned Wood Clips ($3.99) – I like these kinds of clips way better than paperclips, and they’re just a fun addition to any desk.
+2. Colored Wood Clips ($8.99 for 300) – I like these kinds of clips way better than paperclips, and they’re just a fun addition to any desk and are easy to split up for gifts.
 If you’re feeling extra kind, clip them to a cute notepad or set of cards.

 3. Strainer ($3.99) – I use mine ALL the time and often wish that I had two.